orgvue2/orgvue-advanced/security_and_administration/role_based_access_control_method.md

 ![](A1-002.RBACoverview.png)

-## At Dataset level
+## At dataset level

 Using RBAC method, the dataset owner or Admin can set the level of Users' access to a dataset.
 The following steps will control user access at dataset level:

 1. Define custom permission groups and assignment rules, e.g HRBP, Finance, IT, Manager
 2. Assign an individual user to a permission group(s)
-    * Open the Users data tab in the Users tab
+  3. Open the Users data tab in the Users tab
-    * Select the user whose access level you wish to alter and modify a User's role to put it into extra permission groups
+  4. Select the user whose access level you wish to alter and modify a User's role to put it into extra permission groups
 ![](A1-003.datasetlevel1.png)

 3. Set a permission group's access level to a dataset using Tags